The Primary Classroom - Ages 3-6

 The Montessori philosophy emphasizes learning through all five senses, not just through listening, watching, or reading.
 Students in a Montessori classroom learn by "doing", engaging in multi-sensory exploration, deepening the learning experience.

 Sensorial activities let the child refine their senses as they explore relationships of the physical world.
-Each material used for these exercises isolates a particular sensory input or experience.
-Visual, auditory, tactile, gustatory, olfactory, and other senses are educated and refined through these activities.
+Each material used for these exercises isolates a particular sensory input or experience - sound, touch, vision, taste and smell.
 As children perform this work, they learn to order, classify and compare impressions.
 For example, the difference between quiet, louder, loudest, or small, larger, largest.

 Language provides the child with tools for socializing and gives the child a foundation for understanding the cultural heritage of literature, history, and an appreciation of the natural order of the world around them.
 Work in this area includes oral language development, written expression, reading, and elements of grammar and literature.